BEYEH/AndroidBasicWithCompose/TestLemonade/README.md

 <!-- omit in toc -->
-# Test - Lemonade app
+# Test - Lemonade App

 <!-- omit in toc -->
 ## Table of contents